-The Group has two business lines:
+The Group has two activities:

-Energy Distribution, which includes the retail and distribution of fuels, heating oils, lubricants, liquefied gases and bitumen, as well as logistics, which includes trading-supply, the refining activity and shipping; Renewable Electricity Production, specialising in the production of photovoltaic electricity, particularly since the acquisition of 80% of Photosol, one of France's leading independent producers of photovoltaic electricity.
+- the Energy Distribution activity, which includes the retail and distribution of fuels, heating oils, lubricants, liquefied gases and bitumen, as well as logistics, which includes trading-supply, the refining activity and shipping; - the Renewable Electricity Production activity, specialising in the production of photovoltaic electricity, particularly since the acquisition of 80% of Photosol, one of France's leading independent producers of photovoltaic electricity.

 The Rubis Terminal activity has been consolidated in the Group's financial statements using the equity method.
-The Rubis Terminal Invest joint venture (hereinafter "Rubis Terminal") specialises in the Bulk Liquid Storage of products (fuels and biofuels, chemicals and agrifood products) for commercial and industrial customers.
+The Rubis Terminal Invest joint venture (hereinafter "Rubis Terminal") specialises in the Bulk Liquid Storage of products (fuels, biofuels, chemicals and agrifood products) for commercial and industrial customers.